Accessing Student Hub services

 - We've created a Student Hub module for the VLE including advice on student finance, housing, benefits, money guidance and Coronavirus information.

-- Applications to the Emergency Student Support Fund (ESSF) are now open from Wednesday 20th January closing on Tuesday 26th January at 12pm.
-This provides financial support of up to £500 per applicant for students facing unanticipated financial challenges due to the COVID-19 outbreak.
+- Applications to the Emergency Student Support Fund (ESSF) are now closed.
+For information about future opportunities to apply, please access the link above.
+The fund provides financial support of up to £500 per applicant for students facing unanticipated financial challenges due to the COVID-19 outbreak.
 The fund helps students with housing and food costs, travel expenses, technology costs associated with online learning, and other financial challenges.
-20th January 2021
+7 July 2021

-- PGR Students - Connecting with others - Together with your academic departments, York Graduate Research School and the GSA, we are working on ways to help you connect with each other through events, e.g. Thrive and Survive in your PhD, and initiatives, e.g. Writing Groups, and by forming online learning communities, e.g. Academic Skills Community Groups.
-Don't forget you can find out more about what’s on, how to connect with others, and find ideas of what to do during lockdown on our Covid webpages.
+- PGR Students - Connecting with others - Together with your academic departments, York Graduate Research School and the GSA, we are working on ways to help you connect with each other through events, eg Thrive and Survive in your PhD, and initiatives, eg Writing Groups, and by forming online learning communities, eg Academic Skills Community Groups.
 18th January 2021

 - YorWorld Community - is an informal, virtual space where students can come together to chat, engage in activities and receive support from the International Student Support Team.
-Take part in our online chat; register your interest here and we will send you a link to each zoom session.
-15 September 2020
+Take part in our online chat; register your interest using the form below and we will send you a link to each zoom session.
+YorWorld Community Expression of Interest form 15 September 2020

 - *Nursing or Midwifery Student?* - Applications to the NHS Learning Support Fund are now open for new and continuing students.
 You could be eligible for £5000+ as part of a non-repayable grant!
 Find out more on NHSBSA's web-pages.
 14 July 2020

 Returning from a Leave of Absence